mgaur10/appmod-temp/README.md

 12. Make a code change, commit, and push to the remote repository
     * Open 'src/main/java/com/example/helloWorld/HelloWorldApplication.java' in your Cloud Workstation IDE and change the "Hello World" string to something different.
 13. Commit and push your changes to the remote repository: `git add src && git commit -m "first custom commit" && git push`.
     * Note: Your repository is configured to use your 'gcloud' credentials to authenticate with the remote Cloud Source Repository.
-If there is an authentication problem, you may have forgotten to run `gcloud auth login` as described above.
+If there is an authentication problem, you may have forgotten to run `gcloud auth login` as previously described.
 14. Navigate to Cloud Build and verify that your 'Outer Dev Loop' build pipeline has completed successfully.
     * <img alt="Code Build History Page" src="https://github.com/mgaur10/appmod-temp/assets/38972/6e2a31f2-8bc9-4b64-90be-4d65edc2a2b3" width=600>
-  * NOTE: There will be a total of 4 Builds that need to be successful: 1 that is declared in your Cloud Build Trigger (cloudbuild-launcher.yaml), 1 that is submitted by Build that ran through Cloud Build Trigger (cloudbuild.yaml), 2 that are submitted automatically by Cloud Deploy for your new release (that call the skaffold 'render' and 'deploy' stages).
+    * NOTE: Four builds must successfully complete: one specified in the Cloud Build Trigger (cloudbuild-launcher.yaml), another initiated by the Build through the Cloud Build Trigger (cloudbuild.yaml), and two auto-triggered by Cloud Deploy for the new release, executing Skaffold's 'render' and 'deploy' stages.
 16. When the Cloud Build steps have completed successfully, validate that your application can receive requests from your Cloud Workstations.
     * Set your k8s configuration to reference your remote GKE Cluster: `gcloud container clusters get-credentials hello-world-cluster --region us-central1`
     * Open a tunnel via port-forwarding from your Cloud Workstation to your GKE Service: `kubectl port-forward services/spring-java-hello-world-service 9090:8080`
     * Send a request to the Java application from the Cloud Workstation terminal to the Minikube cluster: `curl http://localhost:9090`.
 You may also click the hyperlink generated in your Cloud Workstation terminal from the 'http://localhost:9090' and view the application response in your web browser.
-17. When finishing testing your remote cluster, set your local k8s configuration back to Minikube for further dev work: `kubectl config use-context minikube`
+17. When finished testing your remote cluster, set your local k8s configuration back to Minikube for further dev work: `kubectl config use-context minikube`

 ### 5. How to clean-up?